twofold-rsc/twofold/sites/website/app/pages/docs/guides/deployment/fly-io.md

 {% image src="/images/guides/deploy/fly-io/deploy-success.png" alt="Deploy success" /%}

-You can click the "Visit your app" button to see your Twofold app running on Fly.io!
+You can click the "Visit your app" button to see your Twofold app running on Fly!

 ## Step 4: Create the Fly Pull Request